kilowattkris/simple-twitter-aggregator/frontend/README.md

+## Frontend

+The frontend of the twitter aggregator app.
+Please refer to the instructions in the parent folder for setup info.

+***

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>